gilmore-lab/databrary-analytics/README.md

 # Institutions and investigators report

-- [Report](https://gilmore-lab.github.io/databrary-analytics/institutions-investigators/institutions-investigators.html) on number of investigators at each authorizing institution.
+- [Institutions report](https://gilmore-lab.github.io/databrary-analytics/institutions-investigators/institutions.html) on number of investigators at each authorizing institution.
     - To run this report, run `source("institutions-investigators/R/helpers.R")` from the R console.
+    - Then run `render_institutions_report("<YOUREMAIL@YOURDOMAIN>")`
+        - replacing `<YOUREMAIL@YOURDOMAIN>` with your actual Databrary login (email).
+- [Investigators report](https://gilmore-lab.github.io/databrary-analytics/institutions-investigators/investigators.html) on the number of affiliates each investigator has created.
+    - To run this report, run `source("institutions-investigators/R/helpers.R")` from the R console.
-    - Then run `render_institutions_investigators_report("<YOUREMAIL@YOURDOMAIN>")
+    - Then run `render_investigator_report("<YOUREMAIL@YOURDOMAIN>")`
         - replacing `<YOUREMAIL@YOURDOMAIN>` with your actual Databrary login (email).

 # Participant demographics report